 Important Things To Do For Your Ads

-When using Google Ads for you should constantly be monitoring how your ads are performing.
+When using Google Ads, you should constantly be monitoring how your ads are performing.

 A Negative Keywords list is a list of keywords that your ad will not show up for.
 You should be proactive and create this list before and continue adding to it after your ads are running.